 - Pour a little bit of oil in a small bowl, dip balled up paper towel in and rub all over the frying pan.
 Repeat between each crepe.

 - Finally for best results choose a heavy bottomed, well-seasoned cast iron frying pan or a good non-stick one and a thin edge spatula for flipping.
+Watch this video for more guidance.

 For the Blood Orange syrup